 Shamsheer: We never knew it was coming.
 To shatter everything.
-One good day turned bad when my brother and I were robbed of everything on a gunpoint in Argentina.
+One good day turned bad when my brother and I were robbed of everything at a gunpoint in Argentina.
 And the universe conspired against us.
-We left for India without any horses and resources.
+We left for India without any horses or resources.
 But you see, these thighs have got an endless rigidity riding horses, so kneeling was hard for us.
-All the three brothers unitedly brought horses to make a fresh and tough start.
+All three brothers unitedly brought horses to make a fresh and tough start.

 Simran: Injuries are what really ties you down.
 There was a big international match in Delhi and I was selected to play for the Indian team.
 But I was injured a week before that.
-Someone hit me with the mallet and I tried to play a match but the pain became irresistible after the half time.
-And the recovery time kept me off the field for long.
+Someone hit me with the mallet and I tried to play a match but the pain became irresistible after halftime.
+And the recovery time kept me off the field for a long.

 Rivals of each other or someone else

 Simran: In the past few years, I have seen rivalry and competence both.
-There is Chamma (Shamsheer) who possesses an unique and useful talent of tapping the ball on a mallet and riding across the polo field keeping it in the air.
-When I was at -2 handicap, he was already at +1 handicap (number line in polo goes from -2 to +10).
+There is Chamma (Shamsheer) who possesses a unique and useful talent for tapping the ball on a mallet and riding across the polo field keeping it in the air.
+When I was at the -2 handicap, he was already at the +1 handicap (the number line in polo goes from -2 to +10).
 When I reached +2, Chamma was at number 5.
 There is competence but speaking of rivalry, it is with my best ally Abhimanyu Pathak.
-Playing together and against at times has inculcated a deep insight of each other’s skill and strength.
+Playing together and against others at times has inculcated a deep insight into each other’s skills and strengths.

-A fear more than the opponents on field
+Fear more than the opponents on the field

 Shamsheer: In this most aggressive and contact sport I see two things coming when the sport gets personal sometimes.
-With horse- At parallel speeds you can push or hit each other to the sides.
+With horses- At parallel speeds, you can push or hit each other to the sides.
 With Body - You can go and hit another player with your shoulders.
-Both the tricks don't make you liable for a foul.
+Both tricks don't make you liable for a foul.

 Simran: It’s only when everyone leaves the field safely, I am relieved.

-The age when first salary came into pocket
+The age when the first salary came into the pocket

 Who should become a polo player

-A polo player seeing his life without polo.
+A polo player sees his life without polo.